Orange Revolution: Causes of the Orange Revolution

 The state of Ukraine during the 2004 presidential election was considered to be in "ideal condition" for an outburst from the public.
 During this time, Ukrainians were impatient while waiting for the economic and political transformation.
 The results of the election were thought to be fraudulent.

 The Revolution empowered many Ukrainians to take to the streets and participate in the protests, some lasting as long as seventeen days.
-The protests did not have national participation, but mostly was joined by western and central Ukrainians.
+The protests did not enjoy national participation but were mostly joined by western and central Ukrainians.
 Ukraine gained independence in 1991 and it was the quest for that independence that supported the Orange Revolution.
 Ukrainians for the most part did not want to be too closely associated with the past history of the Soviet Union.
 The Austro-Hungarian roots in the eastern European geo-cultural area of Ukraine (formerly known as Poland-Lithuania) helped shape the modern-day Ukrainian national identity.

 Factors enabling the Orange Revolution

 The Ukrainian regime prior to the Orange Revolution sought to create a path for democratization.
-Ukraine was considered a "competitive authoritarian regime" that is transitioning hybrid regime, allowing for room to fully transition into a liberal democracy, with a market based economy.
+Ukraine was considered a "competitive authoritarian regime" that is gradually transitioning into a hybrid regime, allowing for room to fully transition into a liberal democracy, with a market based economy.
 The Ukrainian electorate sought to elect a candidate to bring economic and political reforms.
 Yushchenko quickly established himself as the leading candidate in calling for these reforms.

-After a clear lack of faith in the government had been instilled in the Ukrainian population, Yushchenko's role had never been more important to the revolution.
-Yushchenko was a charismatic candidate who showed no signs of being corrupt.
-Yushchenko was on the same level as his constituents and presented his ideas in a "non-Soviet" way.
-Young Ukrainian voters were extremely important to the outcome of the 2004 presidential election.
-This new wave of younger people born in a post-Soviet Ukraine had different views of the main figures in Ukraine.
-They were exposed to a lot of negativity from Kuchmagate and therefore had very skewed visions about Kuchma and his ability to lead their country.
+Yushchenko was a charismatic candidate who did not appear to be corrupt and presented his ideas in a "non-Soviet" way.
+Young Ukrainian voters were important to the outcome of the 2004 presidential election.
+This new wave of younger people born in a post-Soviet Ukraine held a negative view of Kuchma and his ability to lead their country, an aftereffect of the cassette scandal.

 The abundance of younger people who participated showed an increasing sense of nationalism that was developing in the country.
 The Orange Revolution had enough popular impact that it interested people of all ages.

 Visits of Vladimir Putin to Ukraine in 2004

 In 2004, Russian president Vladimir Putin visited Ukraine numerous times.
+The Party of Regions received large donations from Moscow, estimated at between $50 million and $300 million.
+Putin tasked his chief of staff, Dmitry Medvedev, with leading political operations in Ukraine.
+Medvedev sent trusted advisors, including Gleb Pavlovsky and Sergei Markov, to Ukraine.
+In August 2004, Kremlin political activists opened a room called “Russia House” in a hotel in central Kyiv to run the Kremlin's campaign for Yanukovych.